-Physicians and other health care professionals, or hospitals and other facilities or programs that have signed a participation agreement with BCBSM to accept our payment as payment in full.
+Physicians and other health care professionals, or hospitals and other facilities or programs that have signed a participation agreement with BCBSM to accept the approved amount as payment in full.
 Any cost share, which may be required of you, is subtracted from the approved amount before we make our payment.